0foo/study_notes/rhcsa/topics/boot/1-GRUB.md

 ## GRUB

+### Bootloader
+* Bootloader takes control
+    * GRUB on linux
+    * Can do operating system selection on dual boot machines by EITHER looking at bootloader files or looking at partition table
+    * GRUB looks at it's configuration/or the UI selection menu
+    * Grub will then put together kernel params + kernel + initramfs file system

 ### purpose

 * Linux bootloader's main task is to find the kernel image (vmlinuz) and the initramfs archive, and to provide command-line options to the kernel – which contain the root partition's name in Linux syntax, such as root=/dev/sda2 or root=UUID=XYZ-ABC.